What's the meaning of dreams? Find out now.

 This allowed him to create a system that defines what you should take into account to best assess the meaning of dreams.
 It is important to understand which:

-- Yours actions in the dream
+- yours actions in the dream

 The real objective of understanding what the dream means is to know more about yourself.
 Don't forget that self-knowledge is the key to a happier life!

 Calm!
 It doesn't have to be a bad thing.
-It doesn't mean that you're going to die tomorrow or that someone close to you is going to die.
+It doesn't mean you're going to die tomorrow or that someone close to you is going to die.
 It's just a warning that has nothing to do with death itself.

-If a person who died a long time ago appears in your dream, it means that the situation at that moment in the dream reminds you of something that has to do with characteristics of that person.
+If a person who died a long time ago appears in your dream, it means that the situation at that moment in the dream reminds you of something that has to do with the characteristics of that person.

-It means anxiety in relation to some aspect of life.
+Means anxiety in relation to some aspect of life.

 If you dream that you are pregnant, it may mean that you are something to grow (eg a feeling, an attitude, a relationship).